laminas/laminas-mail/doc/book/zend.mail.smtp.options.md

 ### connection\_class

-Fully-qualified classname or short name resolvable via `Zend\Mail\Protocol\SmtpLoader`.
+Fully-qualified classname or short name resolvable via `Laminas\Mail\Protocol\SmtpLoader`.
 Typically, this will be one of "smtp", "plain", "login", or "crammd5", and defaults to "smtp".

-Typically, the connection class should extend the `Zend\Mail\Protocol\AbstractProtocol` class, and specifically the SMTP variant.
+Typically, the connection class should extend the `Laminas\Mail\Protocol\AbstractProtocol` class, and specifically the SMTP variant.

 ### connection\_config